Implement token-based authentication

 Multi-parameter method

-The ARTC SDK also provides an API to join a channel with multiple parameters.
-This method uses the AliRtcAuthInfo data structure to hold the token and user information.
+The ARTC SDK also provides a multi-parameter API for joining a channel.
+This method uses the AliRtcAuthInfo data structure to pass the token and user information.

 Important